akka/akka/akka-docs-dev/rst/java/stream-io.rst

 In this example both client and server may need to close the stream based on a parsed command - ``BYE`` in the case of the server, and ``q`` in the case of the client.
-This is implemented by using a custom :class:`PushStage` (see :ref:`stream-using-push-pull-stage-java`) which completes the stream once it encounters such command.
+This is implemented by using a custom :class:`PushStage` which completes the stream once it encounters such command.

 Streaming File IO
 =================